Developer-Autodesk/forge.learning/docs/environment/setup/netcore_da.md

 }
 ```

-Finally, create a **Controllers** folder, which will later host the WebAPI Controllers.

 ## OAuthController.cs

+Create a **Controllers** folder, which will host the WebAPI Controllers.

 We'll need an `access token` to read & write input & output files to OSS Buckets.
 Under **Controllers** folder, create a `OAuthController.cs` file with the following content: